Solving Nash Equilibria in Nonlinear Differential Games for Common-Pool Resources: One Dimensional Lake Problems

-Now we apply the bvp4c command in Matlab to solve the new BVP (\ref{eq:OLNE-ODE-1D-transform-P})-(\ref{eq:OLNE-ODE-1D-transform-L}), while the initial condition is $P(0)=P_{0}$ for one starting state $P_{0}$ and the terminal condition is set to be $L(\mathscr{T})=L_{ss}$ for a pre-computed total loadings $L_{ss}$ associated with a steady state $P_{ss}$, where $\mathscr{T}<1$ is chosen to be close to 1.
+Now we apply the bvp4c solver in Matlab to solve the new boundary value problem (\ref{eq:OLNE-ODE-1D-transform-P})-(\ref{eq:OLNE-ODE-1D-transform-L}), while the initial condition is $P(0)=P_{0}$ for one starting state $P_{0}$ and the terminal condition is set to be $L(\mathscr{T})=L_{ss}$ for a pre-computed total loadings $L_{ss}$ associated with a steady state $P_{ss}$, where $\mathscr{T}<1$ is chosen to be close to 1.
 The initial guess for the solution at one starting point uses the steady state values $(P_{ss},L_{ss})$ or the solution of the previous starting point.
 It is regarded to be successful in finding a solution only if the terminal $P(\mathscr{T})$ is close to $P_{ss}$.
-When there are multiple steady states, the ODE system (\ref{eq:OLNE-ODE-1D-transform-P})-(\ref{eq:OLNE-ODE-1D-transform-L}) might have multiple solutions, in which we choose the one with the highest welfare, or only one specific steady state has its associated solution while the system failed in finding solutions with the other steady states.
+When multiple steady states exist, the ordinary differential equations (\ref{eq:OLNE-ODE-1D-transform-P})-(\ref{eq:OLNE-ODE-1D-transform-L}) may admit multiple solutions.
+In such cases, we select the solution that yields the highest welfare.
+Alternatively, it may occur that only one steady state admits an associated solution, while the system fails to find solutions corresponding to the others.
+In cases of non-convergence, we verify this outcome by experimenting with different values of $\lambda$ in the algorithm and by varying the initial guesses for the bvp4c solver in MATLAB.